marinakolova/SoftUni-CSharp-Courses/README.md

-# CSharp-Courses
+# SoftUni-CSharp-Courses
-All of my exercises and homeworks from C# courses at SoftUni.
+This repo contains all of my exercises and homeworks from C# courses at SoftUni.

 ## :white_check_mark: Algorithms-Advanced-with-CSharp-January-2021 - [Certificated](https://softuni.bg/Certificates/Details/100910/08765ec3) :heavy_check_mark:
 01. Dijkstra and MST - Lab